AureClai/stream-python/README.md

 3. Moddable affectation module
 4. Dynamical Speed Regulation
 5. On-ramp regulation
-6. Other format for I/O (JSON, XML, etc...)
+6. Other format for in and out (JSON, XML, etc...)